solgenomics/d3-pedigree-tree/README.md

 <img src="readme_assets/level-width.png" height="200px">

 <a href="#node-padding" name="node-padding">#</a> _pedigreeTree_.**nodePadding**(_value_)
-Sets the minimum verticle distance (in points) from a node to its neighbors.
+Sets the minimum vertical distance (in points) from a node to its neighbors.
 <img src="readme_assets/node-padding.png" height="200px">

 <a href="#node-width" name="node-width">#</a> _pedigreeTree_.**nodeWidth**(_value_)